caolan/async/README.md

 __Aliases:__ `inject`, `foldl`

-Reduces a list of values into a single value using an async iterator to return each successive step.
-Memo is the initial state of the reduction.
+Reduces `arr` into a single value using an async `iterator` to return each successive step. `memo` is the initial state of the reduction.
 This function only operates in series.

-For performance reasons, it may make sense to split a call to this function into a parallel map, then use the normal Array.prototype.reduce on the results.
-This function is for situations where each step in the reduction needs to be async, if you can get the data before reducing it then it's probably a good idea to do so.
+For performance reasons, it may make sense to split a call to this function into a parallel map, and then use the normal `Array.prototype.reduce` on the results.
+This function is for situations where each step in the reduction needs to be async; if you can get the data before reducing it, then it's probably a good idea to do so.

 __Arguments__

 * `arr` - An array to iterate over.
 * `memo` - The initial state of the reduction.
 * `iterator(memo, item, callback)` - A function applied to each item in the array to produce the next step in the reduction.
-The iterator is passed a callback(err, reduction) which accepts an optional error as its first argument, and the state of the reduction as the second.
-If an error is passed to the callback, the reduction is stopped and the main callback is immediately called with the error.
+The `iterator` is passed a `callback(err, reduction)` which accepts an optional error as its first argument, and the state of the reduction as the second.
+If an error is passed to the callback, the reduction is stopped and the main `callback` is immediately called with the error.
-* `callback(err, result)` - A callback which is called after all the iterator functions have finished.
+* `callback(err, result)` - A callback which is called after all the `iterator` functions have finished.
 Result is the reduced value.

 __Example__